322 Fayette St., Conshohocken, PA 19428

 We have, in our scientific community, a great understanding of linear impact forces, which were greatly aided by the auto industry’s crash test programs.
 However, lateral, angular, and rotational forces are not understood as well.
 Current helmet testing protocols and equipment date from the late 1960’s and should be updated to observe more than just skull fractures.

 Brain Pad has always been the leader in advancing the science of velocity impact reduction, and as a result of that commitment, Brain Pad contacted Applied Research (“ARA”) to develop a full computational model that will be both analytical and predictive to finally understand individual tissue strain, lateral force, angular force, and rotational force.

-It is time for everyone (i.e. athletes, coaches, trainers, sports medicine doctors, sports equipment manufacturers, regulating agencies, and state and federal governments) to work together to understand the potential causes and detrimental effects of concussions and to establish realistic standards of design to reduce, as much as possible, the incidence of potential brain injuries.
+It is time for everyone (i.e. athletes, coaches, trainers, sports medicine doctors, sports equipment manufacturers, regulating agencies, and state and federal governments) to work together to understand the potential causes and detrimental effects of injury and to establish realistic standards of design to reduce, as much as possible, the incidence of potential jaw-impact injuries.

 It is our responsibility(athletes, coaches, trainers, sports medicine doctors, sports equipment manufacturers, regulating agencies, and state and federal governments) to preserve the athlete’s quality of life long after the games are over.

 |ATTACHMENT A: EXPERTS IN THE FIELD & LIST OF REFERENCES|

 Experts relied upon are by Brain-Pad in supervising, performing, and evaluating the studies and tests discussed are as follows: